 You may also feel extreme performance pressure on you, as you see all friends and colleagues working and ‘achieving’ something in life.
 Such pressure can make things worse as it acts as a catalyst to spike up the feelings of anxiety and depression.

-It’s normal to feel worried after losing your job, it’s okay to be upset and even freak out for a bit, but if your negative feelings wander around for days, your problems may be more than just a lost job.
+It’s normal to feel worried after losing your job, feeling overwhelmed is normal, it’s also okay to be upset and even freak out for a bit, but if your negative feelings wander around for days, your problems may be more than just job loss.
 Stress and depression can easily catch hold of you after such an event, but it becomes difficult to determine if it’s a mental illness or just common fears and worries.
-Following are the symptoms of the two illnesses, if you notice a few symptoms, you must seek professional consultation.
+Following are the symptoms of the two illnesses, if you notice a few symptoms, you must seek professional consultation for depression and stress management.

 - Lack of concentration